lacykaltgr/hvae/README.md

 - The first block in the dictionary must be an `InputBlock`.
 This block initializes the computation graph.
 In the `net` parameter of the `InputBlock` preprocessing transformations (e.g. flattening) can be applied.
-- The Encoder and the Generator networks of the model are seperated via special bottleneck blocks called the `TopSimpleBlock` and the `TopGenBlock`.
+- The seperation between the Encoder and the Generator networks of the model is automatically detected at the first *GenBlock*.
 One of these blocks must be defined in the dictionary.
 - The last block in the dictionary must be an `OutputBlock`.

 To describe the connections between blocks just use the name of the blocks as inputs in the `input_id` parameter of the block.
 The same applies to the `condition` parameter in generative blocks.
+*TODO: inputpipeline*
 The `net` parameter of the blocks describes a transformation that is applied to the input.
 You can pass any transformation here just make sure it is wrapped by the `SerializableModule` class for serialization.
 For ease of use, some common neural networks are already implemented in `src.hvae.nets`.